nico-von/anticodex.xyz/shards/'Complicate' literally means 'with folding' in Italian.md

 ### Excerpt
 ![[eleftheriouIntroductionItalianignorecopyrightexcerptindex#^zaj0l]]

-[['piegare' means to fold in Italian|Folding in Italian is 'piegare']], Also, by observation, *Con piegare* kind of sounds like complicate
+[['Piegare' means to fold in Italian|Folding in Italian is 'piegare']], Also, by observation, *Con piegare* kind of sounds like complicate

 Furthermore, the opposite of the English word 'complicate', or 'complicated', is 'simple'.
 Interestingly, [[Simple-mindedness is 'einfalt', in German, which literally means 'One fold'|'simple-minded' is 'Einfalt' in German, which literally means 'one fold']], opposite of 'with folding'(assuming multiple folds).
 As if [['Fold' signifies layers of complexity]]